epaleo/monitor-swt/README.md

     </profile>
 </profiles>
 ```
-2 Add new log to logback
+3 Add new log to logback
 ```
 <logger name="com.inditex.swt" level="DEBUG"/>
 ```
-3 Create a java launcher and add **javaagent** in VM options of the launcher.
+4 Create a java launcher and add **javaagent** in VM options of the launcher.
 Check that you have the **${M2}** variable environment.
 ```
 -javaagent:${M2}/repository/org/aspectj/aspectjweaver/1.9.4/aspectjweaver-1.9.4.jar
 ```
-4 Execute mvn install project with profile
+5 Execute mvn install with the profile
 ```
 mvn -U clean install -P oficina
 ```

-5 Execute launcher in your IDE
+6 Execute launcher in your IDE

-6 Now you can move your cursor over a component in your application and press **Ctr+Shift+A**.
+7 Now you can move your cursor over a component in your application and press **Ctr+Shift+A**.
 If everything is ok, you will get a message with information in your console:
 ```
 [DEBUG] 2019-09-11 22:42:37.818 [main] MonitorWidgets - ######## CURSOR ON COMPONENT ########
 [DEBUG] 2019-09-11 22:42:37.823 [main] MonitorWidgets - class org.eclipse.swt.widgets.Shell